CHC30113 Certificate III in Early Childhood Education and Care – Traineeship

 This qualification has been superseded and may be subject to transition and teach out arrangements and additional cost in 2022.
 Students continuing in 2022 will be notified and supported through any change or course options as applicable.

-Contact us today for a FREE Course Information pack and to register your interest for future classes or contact our friendly Enrolments team direct on 08 9489 4022.
+Contact us today for a FREE Course Information pack and to register your interest in a traineeship, contact our friendly Enrolments team direct on 08 9489 4022.

 Meerilinga Young Children’s Foundation Inc. trading as Meerilinga Training College.
 Registered Training Organisation NTIS code: 6000